Home » Computer Guides » Mouse Settings And Keyboard Basics.

 Changing the double click speed in Windows 10.

-Windows 10 – Click Additional Mouse Options.
+Windows 10 users – Click Additional Mouse Options.

-Windows 1 – Click Additional Mouse Settings.
+Windows 11 users – Click Additional Mouse Settings.

-Adjust Mouse Double Click Speed.
+Change The Mouse Double Click Speed

 The Mouse Properties window will open.
 Click on the Buttons tab (if you’re not on the Buttons tab already).